INL/BlackLab/doc/technical/design/plan-relations.md

 Inline tags don't really have a source and target word, and using the first word of the sentence and the last word (or the first word of the next sentence) creates awkward situations when trying to determine the span start and end from the source and target.

 Instead, we'll opt to store a 0-length source and target for the tag.
 This source will start and end at the first word of the tag, and the target will start and end at the first word after the tag.
-This was the calculations line up.
+This way the calculations line up.

 ### rtspan function